-Pistachio cookies are very popular in the Middle East and this is my attempt at sharing a healthier version made without green dyes, so you can feel comfortable making them for the kiddos.
-I love baking with pistachios during the holidays, like I did with my pistachio butter cups because it adds a nice crunch to recipes with a festive flare.
+Pistachio cookies are very popular in the Middle East and this is an attempt at sharing a better-for-you version made without green dyes, so you can feel good making them more naturally.
+Pistachios are so festive during the holidays, so definitely try these pistachio butter cups if you are also a pistachio fan!

 This pistachio cookie recipe is always on my Christmas cookie menu!
 The kids (and adults!) love them, and they are so easy to make!

 - Almond flour: These cookies are made with almond flour so they are gluten-free.
 Almond flour is widely available, but you can also make your own easily.

 - Pistachios: The pistachios need to be shelled, so you can do this yourself or buy ready shelled.
 They add a beautiful green tinge to the cookies.
 Opt for large pistachios which will have a brighter green color.

 - Rolled oats: If you are keeping a gluten-free diet, be sure to buy certified oats that have no traces of gluten.
 Most rolled oats should be naturally gluten-free though.

 - Honey: There is no added refined sugar in this cookies recipe; the honey adds a natural sweetness.

 - Egg: Use a fresh egg and have it at room temperature for best results.

 - Butter: Unsalted is best for baking so it doesn’t affect the taste too much, especially since the almond flour and the pistachios may have traces of salt in them

 - Place the pistachios in a food processor.